torin-k/torin-k.github.io/about-site.md

 # About This Site
 This website is created in [Markdown](https://en.wikipedia.org/wiki/Markdown), a simple text editing language which can be directly converted to HTML, using [StackEdit](https://stackedit.io/) as a Markdown editor and to facilitate uploading to [GitHub Pages](https://pages.github.com/).
-See my repo [here](https://github.com/torin-k/torin-k.github.io).
+See my repo [here](https://github.com/torin-k/torin-k.github.io) for the website code (all pretty much auto-generated).

 ### Pros:
 - Super simple, clean layout with a mobile-friendly design